niels4/live-demo-vanillajs/README.md

 ### Run project locally
 To run the project locally, clone the directory and serve the root of the directory using any http server

+This example uses `browser-sync` (which requires nodejs), however you may use another http server of your choice.
+EG: `python3 -m http.server`

 ```bash
 git clone https://github.com/niels4/live-demo-vanillajs.git
 cd live-demo-vanillajs